eomahony/Numberjack/README.md

 4. Move the folder `available_interfaces/scip` to `solvers/scip`.

-5. Run `make` from the Numberjack directory.
+5. Run `make`, followed by `make install` from the Numberjack directory.

 ### Osi Solvers